aws-samples/aws-tekton-canary-testing-prerequisites/README.md

 # tekton-aws-prerequisites

-This repository contains the resources for the demo discusse in the blog [TODO: UPDATE LINK]().
+This repository contains the resources for the demo discussed in the blog [https://aws.amazon.com/blogs/opensource/canary-testing-with-aws-app-mesh-and-tekton/](Canary Testing with AWS App Mesh and Tekton).

 The code provided is for demo purposes only and not ready for production.